danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 Looking at **2022**, the average quarterly return was **-7.63%** which is higher than the median quarterly return of **-8.64%** and we can see that the positive **3.26%** highest return in Q4 had an impact.
 The highest variance appears to be in **2023** at **11.5%** and we can see a very high Median of **18.86%** is close the highest return of **20.51%** indicating that there were Quarters that had returns that were much much lower.
 We can see that the lowest negative return of **-7.08%** in Q3 had a strong impact on variance from the average.

-## Equity Yearly Return Ranking Query: *[Equity-Yearly-Return-Ranking-Query.sql](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/SQL-Equity-Performance-Analysis/Equity-Yearly-Return-Ranking-Query.sql)*
+## Yearly Equity Return Ranking Query: *[Yearly-Equity-Return-Ranking-Query.sql](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/SQL-Equity-Performance-Analysis/Yearly-Equity-Return-Ranking-Query.sql)*

 If we want to compare which stocks from the S&P 500 performed the best by Year, we can use the **RANK** WINDOW function ranking yearly returns in descending order.
 Let's get the TOP 5 performing stocks by year with this query.